 Anastasia and Con are parents who know this feeling all too well.
 They have seven-year-old twins, Lola and Vassilios, who are both on the autism spectrum.

 In their first few years, the twins endured immense anxiety and frustration.
 Anastasia will never forget this difficult time: “We noticed that something wasn’t right when they both hit a brick wall with their speech.
 It was terrible to see them struggle – they wanted to express themselves but didn’t know how.
 You could see the frustration all over their little faces, and they started to withdraw.”

 Frustrated about not having control of their communication, the twins tried to control other aspects of their lives – but this just made them more isolated.
 Lola was fixated with organising her toys in colour order, and Vassilios repeatedly opened and shut the windows or switched the lights on and off.

 Anastasia and Con were consumed with worries about the future.
 If Lola and Vassilios couldn’t communicate, what hopes did they have?
 How could they form relationships, or find work, or live independently?
 Autism is a life-long condition, and children on the spectrum can face a life of difficulty and isolation – if they don’t get the right support from an early age.

-“The school gave us hope – hope that our children weren’t going to get lost in the system, hope that their potential wasn’t going to stay hidden.”
+“The school gave us hope – hope that their potential wasn’t going to stay hidden.”